Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: Experiment

 \subsection{Ablation Study}

-Our method consists of two key components: a geometry-aware constraint and a hierarchical physics-constrained optimization.
-Table \ref{tab:ablation} presents an ablation study analyzing the effect of these geometric (Geo.) and physical (Phy.) constraints.
-Adding the geometric constraint yields a moderate improvement in physical stability and significantly reduces residual translational and rotational velocities.
-This indicates the geometry constraints successfully refine the objects to be non-interpenetrating, but are generally not dynamically feasible.
-Building on this initialization, incorporating the hierarchical physics constraint leads to a substantial gain in stability and faster settling across both datasets, demonstrating its critical role in enforcing dynamically plausible interactions.
-We also observe a trade-off between physical stability and geometric accuracy, as optimizing for physical feasibility may introduce deviations from purely geometry-driven alignment.
-This reflects the role of our method as a strong physics-based prior that prioritizes stable interactions over strict geometric alignment.
+Table \ref{tab:ablation} presents an ablation study analyzing the effect of geometric (Geo.) and physics (Phy.) constraints.
+Adding the geometric constraint yields a moderate improvement in physical stability and significantly reduces translational and rotational velocities.
+This indicates the geometry constraints successfully refine the clutter to be non-interpenetrating, but are generally not dynamically feasible.
+Building on this initialization, incorporating the hierarchical physics constraint leads to a substantial gain in stability and faster settling. \rd{We also observe a trade-off between physical stability and geometric accuracy.
+Under occluded single-view, the reconstructed meshes may be visually plausible while deviating substantially from the ground truth geometry.
+The point-wise refinement ICP aims to minimize registration error, but overfits these imperfect meshes and yields interpenetration or floating artifacts.
+In contrast, our physics-constrained optimization acts as a strong physical prior: it may move objects away from the geometry-only optimum to enforce dynamically feasible configurations.
+As a result, geometric metrics (e.g., CD) can slightly degrade, while physical stability improves substantially.
+Importantly, this trade-off is preferable for downstream data collection, since prioritizing geometric alignment alone can lead to unstable scenes like blowing up in the simulator, whereas geometry errors can be mitigated through domain randomization.}